 Why are Exceptions Used?

-Exceptions allow us to jump out of random illogical large chunks of codes in case of errors.
+Exceptions allow us to jump out of random, illogical large chunks of codes in case of errors.
 Let us take a scenario that you have given a function to do a specific task.
-If you go there and found those things missing that are required to do that specific task, what will you do?
+If you went there and found those things missing that are required to do that particular task, what will you do?
 Either you stop working or think about a solution - where to find those items to perform the task.
 The same thing happens here in case of Exceptions also.
-Exceptions allow programmers jump to an exception handler in a single step, abandoning all function calls.
+Exceptions allow programmers to jump an exception handler in a single step, abandoning all function calls.
 You can think exceptions to an optimized quality go-to statement, in which the program error that occurs at runtime gets easily managed by the exception block.
 When the interpreter encounters an error, it lets the execution go to the exception part to solve and continue the execution instead of stopping.

 While dealing with exceptions, the exception handler creates a mark & executes some code.
-Somewhere further within that program the exception is raised that solves the problem & makes Python jump back to the marked location; by not throwing away/skipping any active functions that were called after the marker was left.
+Somewhere further within that program, the exception is raised that solves the problem & makes Python jump back to the marked location; by not throwing away/skipping any active functions that were called after the marker was left.

 Roles of an Exception Handler in Python

 - Error handling: The exceptions get raised whenever Python detects an error in a program at runtime.
-As a programmer, if you don't want the default behavior then code a 'try' statement to catch and recover the program from an exception.
-Python will jump to the 'try' handler when the program detects an error the execution will be resumed.
+As a programmer, if you don't want the default behavior, then code a 'try' statement to catch and recover the program from an exception.
+Python will jump to the 'try' handler when the program detects an error; the execution will be resumed.

 - Terminate Execution: There may arise some problems or errors in programs that it needs a termination.
 So try/finally is used that guarantees that closing-time operation will be performed.
 The 'with' statement offers an alternative for objects that support it.

 - Exotic flow of Control: Programmers can also use exceptions as a basis for implementing unusual control flow.
-Since there is no 'go to' statement in Python so exceptions can help in this respect.
+Since there is no 'go to' statement in Python so that exceptions can help in this respect.